alkampfergit/personal-blog/codewrecks/content/post/old/2009/09/use-aspnet-membership-provider-with-a-wcf-svc-service.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

-The PrincipalPermission attribute requires that to call this method you need to belong to role â€œDevelopersâ€.
+The PrincipalPermission attribute requires that to call this method you need to belong to role *Developers*.
 You can start the client and verify that it is able to call the server correctly.
 Now it is possible that you gets the exception.

 > The X.509 certificate CN=localhost chain building failed.
 The certificate that was used has a trust chain that cannot be verified.
 Replace the certificate or change the certificateValidationMode.
 The revocation function was unable to check revocation for the certificate